abbiepopa/CARPP-BETTA_ERP/readme.md

 	* takes as input 6 files, all long format N2 output from Matlab, 3 emotions (including cold) and two diagnostic groups
 	* Analyzes by comparing diagnostic groups and emotional condtions
 	* Outputs one summary sheet for each emotion (including cold)
-* **ERPPrepocessing1.m**
-	* To run, some manual steps are needed:
-		1. Run eeglab (through matlab)
-		2. Import your Brain Products files
-		3. Append all sessions
-		4. Run the script!
-	* This script will label electrode locations, filter, and rereference your eeg data!

 ## Outdated Files
 * Completion Checklist.xlsx
 * ERPPreprocessing2.m